rkhlebnikov/CRIMSONPythonModules/doc/concepts.rst

 ``getClosestPoint(faceIdentifier, x, y, z)``
     Returns the distance to arc length along the vessel path defined by the ``faceIdentifier`` to the point at coordinates ``(x, y, z)``.

+``getVesselPathCoordinateFrame(faceIdentifier, x, y, z)``
+    Returns the coordinate frame defined by the vessel path given the coordinates ``(x, y, z)``.
+    The return value is a list of 9 floating point values:
+     - [0:3] - the coordinates of the point on the vessel path closest to ``(x, y, z)``
+     - [4:6] - the tangent vector
+     - [7:9] - the normal vector

+    The binormal vector can be obtained by taking a cross product of normal and tangent vectors.

 .. _geometric-model:

 Geometric model